eernstg/dep-configured-imports/DEP-configured-imports.md

-An analysis tool, like the Dart Analyzer, will be able to exploit the simplicity of the static shapes of configurable imports: They simply add a few top-level functions to the name space.
-When inspecting potential implementations of a given function it may be necessary to inspect multiple declarations, e.g., one per platform, but that would not be more complex than the case where a method is invoked and dispatch enables multiple method implementations to be the code that actually runs.
+An analysis tool, like the Dart Analyzer, will be able to exploit the simplicity of the static shapes of configurable imports: They simply add a few top-level functions to the name space, no matter which configurably imported libraries are chosen.
+When inspecting potential implementations of a given function it may be necessary to inspect multiple declarations, e.g., one per configuration, but that would not be more complex than the case where a method is invoked and dispatch enables multiple method implementations to be the code that actually runs.